NewGraphEnvironment/rfp/.github/ISSUE_TEMPLATE/issue-or-enhancement.md

 ---
-name: Custom New Graph
+name: Issue or Enhancement
-about: Describe this issue template's purpose here.
+about: Descriptive Title Goes Here with Keywords
 title: ''
 labels: ''
 assignees: ''